-- 9.13 Differences in job estimates at the level of the total economy are also apparent at the level of some individual sectors.
-After converting CBR/BRES data to 3 digit SIC codes required for modelling, substantial differences were found compared to EEFM.
-For 2017, these included higher numbers of jobs in research & development and electronics, and lower numbers in professional services and construction. - 9.14 The sectoral analysis is useful if only insofar as it illustrates just how much variance exists both across estimates from different sources and on a year-on-year basis (demonstrating particularly the care that is needed in using data which are ultimately survey-based).
-For some sectors that are especially important for the economy of Greater Cambridge perhaps most especially the R&D sector, these differences are quite challenging given the requirements of the plan-making process. - Employment projections for Greater Cambridge - 9.15 It is, clearly, difficult to agree exactly how much employment growth Greater Cambridge has seen in the recent past.
+9.13 The sectoral analysis is useful if only insofar as it illustrates just how much variance exists - both across estimates from different sources and on a year-on-year basis (demonstrating particularly the care that is needed in using data which are ultimately survey-based).
+For some sectors that are especially important for the economy of Greater Cambridge - perhaps most especially the R&D sector, these differences are quite challenging given the requirements of the plan-making process.

+Employment projections for Greater Cambridge

+9.14 It is, clearly, difficult to agree exactly how much employment growth Greater Cambridge has seen in the recent past.
 However, the new Local Plans need to look forward not back.
 This process requires a view on patterns of past growth as a starting point: in practice, with a sufficiently long time series, the past is often a reasonable guide in determining what the future might look like, particularly in relative terms.
 Without a consistent view on the past, the challenges of developing an appropriate set of employment projections are not trivial.